 MAU are people that use Facebook.
 But, only sparingly.
 At least compared to their daily counterparts.

 As you can see below, MAU equals approximately 2.4 billion as of June 2019.
 These are what we will consider Facebook’s “customers.”

 Facebook’s best customers

-If MAU are “customers,” then DAU are the “repeat and referral customers.”
-These are the Facebook power-users who are their bread and butter.
+If MAU is “customers,” then DAU is the “repeat and referral customers.”
+These are the Facebook power users who are their bread and butter.
 They keep coming back and drive advertising revenue.
 They are the ones who talk up Facebook to their friends and family – inspiring them to create accounts.

 We can assume that Facebook’s ultimate goal (like most businesses) is to convert as many “customers” as possible into “repeat and referral customers.”
 As of June 2019, these types of customers numbered 1.6 billion.

 There you go.
 We narrowed down Facebook’s sales conversion funnel.
 Of course, if you wanted to get more detailed, you could.
 Breakdowns could have been made by geographic region, for instance.
 Plus, other criteria could have been used as a filter throughout the funnel.
 Improvements can always be made moving forward.